-The dialog box opens when you click in the Language Injection page, and choose Generic PHP on the context menu, or select an entry and click .
+The dialog opens when you click in the Language Injection page, and choose Generic PHP from the context menu, or select an entry and click .

 The name of the injection.